 The diagnosis is based on an examination of the anus.

 Treatment includes stool softeners, protective ointments, and sitz baths and sometimes botulinum toxin injection or a surgical procedure.

 Anal fissures may be caused by an injury from a hard or large bowel movement or from frequent loose bowel movements.
-Uncommonly, they may also be caused by penetration of the anus during anal sex.
+Rarely, they may also be caused by penetration of the anus during anal sex.

 Anal fissures can occur in people of any age but are most common among infants.

 (See also Overview of the Anus and Rectum Overview of the Anus and Rectum The anus is the opening at the end of the digestive tract where stool leaves the body.
 The rectum is the section of the digestive tract above the anus where stool is held before it passes out... read more .)

 Symptoms of Anal Fissure

 Fissures cause pain and bleeding, usually during or shortly after a bowel movement.
 The pain lasts for several minutes to several hours and then subsides until the next bowel movement.

 Diagnosis of Anal Fissure